SofiaSousa/pets_api/README.md

 # Pets Api
-This is a sample how quickly setup a Rails Api with tests and documentation automaticaly generated.
+This is a sample how quickly setup a Rails Api with tests and documentation automaticaly generated

 ## Requirements
 In this sample, I used Ruby 2.4.0 and Rails 5.1.4.